egoist/snackbar/demo/Content.md

 # SnackBar

-Show a brief message at the bottom of the screen.
+A tiny browser library for showing a brief message at the bottom of the screen (1kB gzipped).

 ## Use with bundler